• How to Create an Illustrated Watercolor Map

 You’ll probably encounter illustrated maps the most in a wedding context.
 A map makes for an excellent addition to any invitation because it allows you to add a lot of personality to the presentation.
 Some couples choose to showcase the places in the area that are special to them, while others treat the map as more of an informational tool (e.g. this is where we’re getting married, this is where the reception is, etc.).

-Sometimes, illustrated watercolor maps may commemorate something else, whether it’s an anniversary or just affection for a particular city or area.
-You can make a watercolor map as a gift for someone, or you can create it as a sketchbook project (or simply an art piece to display in your home)!
+Sometimes, illustrated watercolor maps may commemorate something else, whether it’s an anniversary or a friendship.
+You can make a watercolor map as standalone art, or you can create it as a sketchbook project.
+For example, Maps eCourse student Nora A. latched on to the concept of watercolor map making to create personal, unique pieces that celebrate the important relationships in her life.

 The main reason to make a watercolor map is for a creative challenge.
 Artistic maps take some time, thought, and problem solving.
 Even so, they make for such a fun project, so it’s absolutely worth trying to make one yourself!
 Below, you’ll find the steps that I follow when I make one.